liamrosenfeld/liamrosenfeld.com/content/projects/animated-screen-savers.md

 Likely because I am currently taking linear algebra, I thought of the construction of the curve as a series of linear transformations on overlapping subsets of points.
 Because this reduced calculating the points along the curve to a series of matrix multiplications (done in parallel for each point), I wrote the calculations as a vertex shader because the GPU is optimized for those types of operations.

 For the visualization, I chose to highlight another cool property of Hilbert curves: as the order increases, a percentage  distance along the curve still falls in approximately the same location.
 I visualized that by mapping the percentage along the curve to the hue of the color at that point.
 As the order increases, the colors remain in approximately the same location on the screen.

+#### Maurer Roses

+I came across Maurer Roses when browsing the internet one day and then immediately knew that I wanted to add them.
+After reading about how they are created (it jumps around a polar rose by a set angle interval), the implementation was very straightforward.
+This was by far the simplest animation to implement—but it is still very entertaining to watch.
+After observing many roses, I started noticing patterns in the values that led to disappointing shapes.
+I then wrote a filter for the randomly generated properties based on those observations.

+#### Perlin Noise Terrain

+I had wanted to create a Perlin Noise terrain mesh animation for a while.
+I initially used SceneKit.
+However, the performance of SceneKit became problematic when running as a screensaver for a large monitor.
+After doing other animations using metal, I had learned enough that I was eventually able to return to the animation and rewrite it in Metal.
+Rewriting it and using the metal debugger to fine tune the positioning and scaling greatly improved my familiarity with Metal.